 Stanley Baldwin returned for his third and final stint as Prime Minister on 7 June 1935.
 He appointed Kingsley Wood as Minister of Health.

 In the 1930s, as Minister of Health, Kingsley wood was filmed visiting the Violet Melchett Welfare Centre in Chelsea to see child health services in action.
-You can watch the video below.

 Sir Kingsley Wood – British Movietone on YouTube